Hugi-R/localGPT/README.md

 This project is a fork of [localGPT](https://github.com/PromtEngineer/localGPT) (itself inspired by privateGPT).
 It use the latest models, and target computer without GPU, while still offering GPU support if you want.

 Ask questions to your documents without an internet connection, using the power of LLMs.
-100% private, no data leaves your execution environment at any point.!
+100% private, no data leaves your execution environment at any point.

 Built with [LangChain](https://github.com/hwchase17/langchain) and [llama-cpp-python](https://github.com/abetlen/llama-cpp-python)